-It’s with pleasure that I welcome you to our chiropractic practice.
-I would like to take a moment and share with you some of the thought processes behind what you may of recently experienced with us:
+It’s with pleasure that we welcome you to our chiropractic practice.
+We would like to take a moment and share with you some of the thought processes behind what you may of recently experienced with us:

-5. Long-term relationship: My intention is to be YOUR chiropractor for a long time and this means that even once I release you from active care, you are certainly free to pop back in when the need arises.
+5. Long-term Relationship: Our intention is to be YOUR chiropractor for a long time and this means that even once you are released from active care you will certainly be free to pop back in if the need arises.